What’s a Coronectomy?

 Coronectomy is becoming an increasingly popular option for wisdom teeth removal in Southlake, TX, particularly for patients who have impacted wisdom teeth near sensitive areas like the inferior alveolar nerve or the maxillary sinus.
 Although traditional extractions are still the most common approach for wisdom teeth removal, coronectomy is recommended when removing the entire tooth poses higher risks, such as potential nerve damage or trauma to surrounding tissues.

 The decision to perform a wisdom teeth extraction alternative is based on a thorough evaluation of the patient’s dental and medical history, as well as advanced imaging techniques like CT scans to assess the position of the teeth.
-If you’re considering wisdom teeth removal in Southlake, TX, and are concerned about the risks associated with traditional extractions, an oral surgeon may recommend a coronectomy as a less invasive, lower-risk solution.
+If you’re considering wisdom teeth removal in Southlake, TX, and are concerned about the risks associated with traditional extractions, we may recommend a coronectomy as a less invasive, lower-risk solution.

 Patients in Southlake who have undergone a wisdom teeth extraction alternative often experience shorter recovery times, reduced post-operative pain, and lower chances of complications like nerve injury.
 This makes it a common option for those seeking a safer and more conservative approach to wisdom teeth removal.